an3m0na/hadoop/README.txt

+Apache Hadoop YARN 2.7.1 with POSUM

+This repository is a fork of Apache Hadoop, with an extra tool for enabling version 2.7.1 to dynamically switch scheduling policies.
+For more details see hadoop-tools/hadoop-posum/README.md

-For the latest information about Hadoop, please visit our website at:
+For the latest information about Hadoop, please visit the website at:

    http://hadoop.apache.org/core/

-and our wiki, at:
+and the wiki, at:

    http://wiki.apache.org/hadoop/